 - Supplemental information and identity verification providers.
-Service providers who help us verify your identity, the specifics of your business and supplement the information you have provided to ensure the accuracy of your information.
-For example, we use third-party service providers to validate your mailing address, phone number, or provide additional details about your business.
+Service providers who help us verify your identity and the specifics of your business and supplement the information you have provided to ensure the accuracy of your information.
+For example, we use third-party service providers to validate your mailing address and phone number or provide additional details about your business.
 These providers may include, for example, your financial institution, telecommunications provider, or email provider.

 - Support providers.
 Service providers who provide us with information about you or your interaction with the Tax Hive websites.
 For example, we may obtain service and support information or technical issues you have raised with these third parties.

 - Other users.
 As described in sections “Information Provided by Others,” we may get information about you from other users, such as your spouse, your head of household, or your business partner.

 - Risk management, cybersecurity, and anti-fraud providers.
 We may receive information from service providers who help us assess risks associated with our offerings, including to help combat fraud and illegal activity and to help protect your personal information.